 General Assembly resolution A/RES/11(I) of 1946 states, inter alia,

 "Both nomination and appointment should be discussed at private meetings, and a vote in either the Security Council or the General Assembly, if taken, should be by secret ballot."

-The documents related to the appointment of Secretary-General Ban Ki-Moon in 2006 illustrate the general pattern past appointments have followed.
-Mr. Ban was appointed to a second 5 year term in 2011.
+The documents related to the appointment of Secretary-General António Guterres in 2016 illustrate the general pattern past appointments have followed.

-- Member states send letters to the Security Council recommending candidates
+- Member states send letters to nominate candidates

 - Security Council meets in a closed meeting to decide on a candidate